IT’S A TERRIFIC TUESDAY!

 Once the yeast has proofed, you’ve mixed together the remaining ingredients, and you’ve kneaded the dough, it will need to sit for a bit to rise.
 Look at how it almost doubled in size!

 Once you begin rolling, it should form the shape of a pizza without hesitation – just be sure you work from the inside out.
 If it bounces back and resists the “pizza shape”, let it rest for a few more minutes; the gluten just needs to settle a bit more.

 It should easily form into a round pizza shape, and will quickly make Tuesday pizza dreams come true.

 One last note – the onion powder totally adds a lovely flavor and amps up the “pizza” feel, but if you’re opposed, you could leave it out.
 Cheers to an epic at home pizza night!

 - In a small bowl, mix together the warm water, yeast, and sugar.
 Let sit for 5 minutes; it will begin to foam.

 - Meanwhile, combine bread flour, sea salt, and onion powder in a large bowl.
 Set aside.

-- Dough will have doubled in size when done; punch the dough and knead for 5 minutes.
+- The dough will have doubled in size when done; punch the dough and knead for 5 minutes.
 Begin to roll out dough from the inside out.
 If it is springing back, the dough needs a few more minutes of rest time.
-Roll into desired shape, creating the crust you desire as well.
+Roll into the desired shape, creating the crust you desire as well.